ObserveRTC/client-monitor-js/docs/main.md

 In addition to `PeerConnectionMonitor` and related WebRTC Stats Monitors, `TrackMonitor` instances are also created and tracked.

+### `appData` and `attachments`

+Every Monitor have an `appData` property that can be used to store custom metadata.
+This property can be used to store additional information about the monitor, such as custom fields, flags, or other data important
+**for the application** uses the monitor.
+The `attachments` property is used to store additional data that should be shipped **with the sample**.
+This data is not used by the monitor itself, but it is included in the sample when the sample is created.
+The `appData` won't be included in the sample, `attachments` will be included.

 ### `CertificateMonitor`

 The `CertificateMonitor` is an extension of the `certificate` [stats](https://www.w3.org/TR/webrtc-stats/#certificatestats-dict*) collected from the `PeerConnection`.
 In addition to the fields contained within the stats, it includes calculated properties and navigational methods.